JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/rider-profiling/introduction/index.md

 ```

 A simple puzzle is solved in less than a second, more complex ones can take 10 to 20 seconds.
 In this tutorial, you will see
-if this can be optimized.
+if this can be optimized, and how.

 ### Profiling in Rider